Courage to Change

 BY: T. Franklin Murphy | September 2018

 Most of us want a little better.
 Our lives are in motion, moving towards a destination.
-If the direction we are traveling isn't where we want to go, we must intervene, force change and correct our actions.
+If the direction we are traveling isn't pleasing, we must intervene and courageously change.

 Bad things happen—to all of us.
 For the ego, worse than the damaging blow of misfortune, is the realization we created our own misery.
 When hurt is a consequence of personal action; we are subject to blame.
 We fear, unconsciously, that others will detect our inadequacy, expose our shame, and ruthlessly humiliate our attempts at living.

 Organisms avoid pain.
 Yet, the inherited distaste for displeasure in a complex world of trade-offs and ambiguous rewards provides inexact guidance.
 Many long-term gains require short-term discomfort.
 And short-term pleasure often has long-term costs.

 "When hurt is a consequence of personal action; we are subject to blame.
 We fear, unconsciously, that others will detect our inadequacy, expose our shame, and ruthlessly humiliate our attempts at living."

 When we embark on an arduous task of change, we feel discomfort, life no longer flows automatically, we must apply the mental brakes slowing action and opening to vulnerability.
 The discomforts squash the enthusiasm; we may question whether our efforts are worth the promised rewards?